 While the easiest solution is to designate a driver, not drink and drive, or take a cab, this doesn't always happen.
 You feel alright to drive home and get pulled over for a traffic ticket, a tag light, or for a tail light that is out.
 It happens.
 Law enforcement officers in both Missouri and Kansas working the late shift are experts in DUI / DWI detection.
 That is their job and they are very well trained.
 With hundreds of arrests for DUI they will stop you for any justifiable reason, especially late at night, to investigate a potential DUI.

 It is not a chargeable offense to refuse the Field Sobriety Testing, it might make the officer unhappy and you may be arrested anyway, but you do have the right to refuse any Field Sobriety testing.
 You also want to explain to the officer any medical conditions that might prevent you from successfully completing the testing.

 After taking or refusing to take the FST's, you may be asked to take a PBT (Preliminary Breath Test) at the scene of the initial stop.
-Refusing to take the PBT at the scene will result in a traffic ticket, and has no bearing on your drivers license, however, refusing to take the breath test at the station could have a bigger potential impact on your drivers license and the resultant criminal case.
+Kansas no longer requires an advisory before asking you to take a PBT and Refusing to take the PBT at the scene no longer is a chargeable offense.
+In fact, the results of your PBT testing are not admissible in Kansas courts.
+However, refusing to take the breath test at the station could have a bigger potential impact on your drivers license and the resultant criminal case.